Cray-HPE/docs-csm/troubleshooting/known_issues/forward-zone_dns_issues.md

 ### Issue found

 When DNS forwarder hangs or is offline, all dns lookups hangs since at Cray/HPE we don't do fqdn requests.
+Example issue CASMTRIAGE-3125 (spire issue with dns lookups and remediation)

 ### Procedure to fix